-7. SUBSEQUENT EVENTS
+7. LEASE COMMITMENT

-Subsequent to December 31, 2016, the Organization sold the building in Park Ridge, Illinois for a sales price fo \$485,000 on March 10, 2017.
-The Organization moved its offices to a new leased location in Lincolnshire, Illinois and entered into an operating lease agreement.
-The new lessor is the Spectrum, LLC, the company in which the Organization has an ownership.
+The Organization moved its offices to Lincolnshire, Illinois in March 2017 and entered into an operating lease agreement for new office space.
+The lessor is the Spectrum, LLC, the company in which the Organization has an ownership interest.

-The new lease has three consecutive one-year terms from March 1, 2017 to February 29, 2020.
+The lease has three consecutive one-year terms from March 1, 2017 to February 29, 2020.
 The lease may be terminated by giving the lessor written notice, no later than ninety days prior to the expiration of any of the consecutive one year-periods.
 The monthly rental payments are \$1,696 for the lease year to February 2018, \$1,747 from March 2018 to February 2019 and \$1,800 from March 2019 to February 2020.
 The lease required a security deposit of \$1,696.
 The lease also requires additional rent consisting of a proportionate share of taxes and operating expenses, which approximates \$242 per month and is adjusted annually.